shapesmusic/Shapes-Basics-Draft/notes.md

-### Lesson 30 - Making Time Relative
+### Lesson 30 - Incidentals

-*Add remaining shapes, add rhythmic note symbols*
+- add 1L/1R and Bottom shapes
+- do incidentals in mood playlists
+- make a notation that jumps around (random-ish). so you start to use the fingering and the incidentals as a snap-back guideline for reading/playing.

 **Location**